 Choose ground covers, flowers or garden crops that will naturally compete with the weeds for sunlight, water and nutrients.

-White or apple cedar vinegar dissolves the skin of the weed’s leaves, causing the plant to dry out.
+White or apple cider vinegar dissolves the skin of the weed’s leaves, causing the plant to dry out.
 This is effective against most annual weeds, but perennials like dandelion and thistle can re-sprout, requiring additional treatments.
 Spray vinegar directly on the weeds as soon as they emerge.
 This works best in dry weather since it will require several days to dry.
 Once the weed has dried out pull it and throw away.

 Propane powered weed scorchers are available at garden centers.
 Be careful when using them around structures and do not use them on poison ivy.
 Coming in contact with the smoke of poison ivy can trigger an allergic reaction just like touching them.